A Higher-Order Language for Markov Kernels and Linear Operators: Syntax

-This fixes the issue of the previous version of the rule, we just have to state the substitution theorem a bit differently; variables in the LL context can only be substituted for by LL programs and the variables of the MK context can only be substituted for by MK programs.
-That being said, we want our syntax to reflect a common idiom of PPLs: we compute a distribution (an element of $\M \tau$), we sample from it and then use the result in a non-linear continuation.
+We solve this problem by making the syntax reflect a common idiom of PPLs: compute distributions (elements of $\purple \M \orange\tau$), sample from it and then use the result in a non-linear continuation.
 This is captured by the following syntax:

-Note that we are sampling from LL programs $t_i$ (possibly an empty list), outputting the results to MK variables $x_i$ and binding them to an MK program $M$.
-When clear from the context we simply use $\sample {t_i} {x_i} M$.
+Note that we are sampling from LL programs $\purple t_i$ (possibly an empty list), outputting the results to MK variables $\orange x_i$ and binding them to an MK program $\orange M$.
+When clear from the context we simply use $\sample {\purple t_i} {\orange x_i} {\orange M}$.
 Its corresponding typing rule is: